cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 Now we are ready to apply the ethereumEventVoteRecord's event to the Cosmos state.
 This is different depending on which event we are dealing with, see state transtions for the individual events.

-## MsgDepositClaim
+## MsgSendToCosmosEvent

 ### On event observed:

-- Check if deposited token is Ethereum or Cosmos originated, and get it's Cosmos denom, using the `MsgDepositClaim`'s `token_contract` field.
+- Check if deposited token is Ethereum or Cosmos originated, and get it's Cosmos denom, using the `MsgSendToCosmosEvent`'s `token_contract` field.
 - If it is Cosmos originated:
   - Send the number of coins in the `amount` field to the Cosmos address in the `cosmos_receiver` field, from the Gravity module's wallet.
 This works because any Cosmos originated tokens that are circulating on Ethereum must have been created by depositing into the Gravity module at some point in the past.
 - If it is Ethereum originated: